mstan937/CS405/README.md

 ## 📹 Project Overview

-This project includes a final presentation video file (`Presentation_FINAL_Complete23.mp4`) located in `mod7/PROJ2`.
+This project includes a final presentation video file (`Presentation_FINAL_Complete23.mp4`) located in `mod7/PROJ2, Click "view Raw" for download or use link Project Two: Security Policy Presentation
+YouTube Video Link: [https://youtu.be/Kb6ZHVAgG78].
 It covers the critical principles and practices of secure software development, guided by modern cybersecurity standards and risk mitigation strategies.

 ---